InnovateForVegas/.github/profile/README.md

 # Welcome to Code for Vegas on Github!
-Our brigade is rebooting, but come on in...

-## About Code for Vegas
+## About the Code for Vegas Foundation

-The Code for Vegas brigade took a very long break beginning in February 2016, but is presently rebooting and will, if all goes to plan, re-join [Code for America](https://codeforamerica.org) some time in 2022.
-We began the process by engaging with some of the people who oversee Community and Brigades at Code for America, in February 2022, so we are just at the beginning (as of this commit).
+The Code for Vegas brigade as it was took a very long break beginning in February 2016, but has as of 16 June 2022 formed as a Nevada Nonprofit entity under the name *Code for Vegas Foundation* though you can still call us Code for Vegas unless you are writing checks... (we do not yet see a need to file a formal DBA).

+### Governance

+* President and Acting Secretary: Zach Gonzalez @ZachGonzalezz
+* Director and Acting Treasurer: Dan Hugo @DanHugoDanHugo
+* Director : Shawn Looker @slooker

 In the mean time, our local tech and non-tech scene is as alive as ever, which makes now a great time to get involved with making Las